 Spark supports both shuffle-hash join and broadcast join implementations, as well as both deserialized and compressed serialized in-memory storage formats.
 In Ignite, data is shuffled to the corresponding worker node based on the partitioning attribute during data loading itself.
-Thus, a key-key join can be performed using a local hash join without any additional data shuffles, if we use the same data partitioning function for both tables.
-Ignite always stores intermediate in-memory data in a compressed binary format.
+Thus, a key-key join can be performed using a local hash join, if we use the same data partitioning function for both tables.
+Ignite stores intermediate in-memory data in a compressed binary format.